Jason Woliner

+Jason Woliner (born June 1, 1980) is an American director, writer and a former child actor.
+He is best known for being in the sketch comedy show Human Giant, as a non-performing member who instead worked behind the scenes as director.
+Woliner won a Golden Globe award for directing Borat Subsequent Moviefilm.

-Early life and acting career
+Early life and education

 Woliner attended Pelham Memorial High School and for higher study at Sarah Lawrence College from 1998 to 2000 before dropping out to pursue a directing career.

-Directing career
+His first acting credit was at age nine, appearing in Weekend at Bernie's.

+Career

 After leaving school, Woliner began making films and videos, both on his own and with comedians in New York, which led to the formation of Human Giant.
 The first three Human Giant videos ("Shutterbugs", "Illusionators", and the "Shittiest Mixtape Boombox Blast") caught the eyes of executives at MTV, who offered the group a pilot.
 The show ran for two seasons.